 Fieldframe Labs

-Independent AI behavior research and reasoning-governance infrastructure since May 2025.
+Independent AI behavioral research and reasoning-governance infrastructure since May 2025.

 What this is

-Fieldframe Labs is an independent AI behavior research program.
-Since May 2025, the work has studied how large language models reason across architectures — Claude, GPT, Gemini, Grok — through long, open-ended empirical dialogue rather than predetermined prompting, with the models serving as both experimental subjects and constrained reasoning partners.
+Fieldframe Labs is an independent AI behavioral research program.
+Since May 2025, it has studied how large language models reason across architectures, including Claude, GPT, Gemini, and Grok, through long, open-ended dialogue rather than fixed prompting.
+The work began as a broad exploration, but narrowed around a central question: can structured constraints on how a model approaches a problem produce reasoning gains that transfer across architectures and model generations?

 Current status